-If you are insolvent and are considering offering proposals for an IVA to your creditors you need to consider the implications for your transport needs, particularly if you already have a car or other vehicle.
+If you are insolvent and are considering offering an IVA proposal to your creditors, you need to consider the implications for your transport needs, particularly if you already have a car or other vehicle.
 The first question you must ask yourself is whether you need a car in the first instance.
 Creditors may ask this question and you should be prepared to answer it.
-Provided it is essential for the normal transport needs of your household or for getting to and from work, creditors usually have no objections to your retaining a car for these purposes.
-Of course, in certain circumstances, particularly where there is good reliable public transport available, you might consider getting rid of your car, provided your household transport needs can be adequately provided and you can achieve some savings in this way.
+Provided you use a vehicle for the normal transport needs of your household or you need it for traveling to and from work, your creditors usually will have no objections to your keeping a car.In some circumstances, particularly where there is good reliable public transport available, you might consider getting rid of your car, provided your household transport needs can be adequately provided and you can achieve some savings in this way.

 The value of the car

 If you decide that you want to keep your car, creditors will look at its value and all of the costs of keeping it.
 If you own the car outright, creditors will consider whether it is excessively valuable.
 If it is valued at £5,000 or less, there is usually no problem in keeping it.
-If it is more valuable than that, say £10,000, creditors may insist that you sell it and acquire a less expensive car and that you contribute the difference to your IVA so as to increase the percentage of your debts that you are going to repay.
+If it is a lot more valuable than that, creditors may insist that you sell it and acquire a less expensive car.
+This is so you can contribute the difference to your IVA so as to increase the percentage of your debts that you are going to repay.

 Car in a Hire Purchase agreement